Railway vs Render 2026: Cost, Speed & Which to Pick

 Is Railway or Render better for Next.js?

-Can I use Railway/Render for free?
+Can I use Railway or Render for free?

 Railway offers $5 in trial credit (no card required).
 Render has a persistent free tier for static sites and limited web service hours.
 For hobby projects, both can work for free or near-free.